subramanya1997/google-analytics/backend/README.md

 1. **DRY Principle** - No code duplication across services
 2. **Consistency** - All services follow the same patterns
 3. **Maintainability** - Changes to common functionality affect all services
-4. **Single Dependency Management** - One poetry file for all services
+4. **Single Dependency Management** - One uv project file for all services
 5. **Unified Configuration** - One place to manage all settings
 6. **Easy Development** - Single command to run all services